Chiloé Island: Land of Myth & Sea

 Explore Downtown Castro

-The following day, we’d planned to explore Castro with Lili, the young girl at the property who was taking care of the dogs.
-For $100 USD, she’d take us around the island and introduce us to some of the best spots.
+The following day, we planned to explore Castro with Lili, the young girl at our hotel who was taking care of the dogs.
+For $100 USD, she’d take us around the island and introduce us to some of her favorite spots.

 Around 10:30 a.m., Lili met us at the hotel and we traveled the 40 minutes into town from Rilan.
 Our first stop was the Investigations Police of Chile (PDI) because we were having issues in Torres del Paine with our hotel requesting our immigration documents to avoid a 19% tax but we were never given such a document upon entering the country.